 Gary Lyons has served as a director of the Company since October 2014 and Chairman of the Company since May 2016.
 Previously, Mr. Lyons was the founding President and Chief Executive Officer of Neurocrine Biosciences from 1993 to 2008 and remains as a member of the Board of Directors.
 Prior to joining Neurocrine, Mr. Lyons held a number of senior management positions at Genentech, Inc., including Vice President of Business Development and Vice President of Sales.
-Mr. Lyons currently serves as the Chairman of the Board of Directors for: Rigel Pharmaceuticals, Inc., a biotechnology company focused on developing drugs for the treatment of inflammatory/autoimmune and metabolic diseases and is a member of the Board of Directors; Vical Incorporated, a biotechnology company focused on the prevention and treatment of serious or life-threatening diseases; Cytori Therapeutics, a company focused on stem cell therapies and Novus Therapeutics, Inc., a company focused on ear, nose and throat.
-Mr. Lyons was previously a director of PDL BioPharma, Inc., Poniard Pharmaceuticals, Inc., NeurogesX, Inc., KaloBios Pharmaceuticals, Inc. and Facet Biotech Corporation.
+Mr. Lyons currently serves as the Chairman of the Board of Directors for: Rigel Pharmaceuticals, Inc., a biotechnology company focused on developing drugs for the treatment of inflammatory/autoimmune and metabolic diseases and is a member of the Board of Directors; Vical Incorporated, a biotechnology company focused on the prevention and treatment of serious or life-threatening diseases; Novus Therapeutics, Inc., a company focused on ear, nose and throat, and is a Senior Advisor for HealthCare Royalty Partners.
+Mr. Lyons was previously a director of PDL BioPharma, Inc., Poniard Pharmaceuticals, Inc., NeurogesX, Inc., KaloBios Pharmaceuticals, Inc., Facet Biotech Corporation and Cytori Therapeutics.
 Mr. Lyons holds a B.S. in Marine Biology from the University of New Hampshire and an M.B.A. from Northwestern University's J.L.
 Kellogg Graduate School of Management.